Brian Kershisnik

-Brian T. Kershisnik (born 1962) is an American painter.
+Brian Thomas Kershisnik (born 1962) is an American painter.
 He studied art at the University of Utah, Brigham Young University (BYU), and the University of Texas at Austin.
 He lives in Salt Lake City, Utah.

 One art professor described his style as primitive-realist, and his paintings have a dream-like quality that is focused on idealized human figures.
 His notable works include a portrait of Leslie Norris, Nativity, and She Will Find What Was Lost.
 Kershisnik often begins with sketch or title, transforming his ideas into paintings.
 His work is in the permanent collections of many institutions, including the Brigham Young University Museum of Art, The Church of Jesus Christ of Latter-day Saints, and the Covey Center for the Arts.

 Early life and education

-Kershisnik was born in 1962, in Oklahoma City.
+Kershisnik was born in July 1962 in Oklahoma City.
 He is the youngest son of four children and grew up both in the United States and internationally.
 His father worked as a petroleum geologist, moving internationally with his work.
 The family lived in various locations around the world, including Angola, Thailand, and Pakistan.
 He spent his childhood summers in Rock Springs, Wyoming, visiting his grandparents.

 After graduating high school from the International School of Islamabad, Kershisnik attended the University of Utah intending to study architecture.
-After a year, he left to serve a mission for the Church of Jesus Christ of Latter-day Saints in Denmark.
+After a year, he left to serve a mission for The Church of Jesus Christ of Latter-day Saints in Denmark.
 He transferred to BYU where he studied art and eventually focused on painting.
 During his undergraduate studies, he received a grant to study in London for six months.
 He received his Bachelor of Arts (BA) from BYU in 1988, after which he studied printmaking at the University of Texas at Austin where he received a Master of Fine Arts (MFA) in 1991.
 Upon the completion of his master's degree, he and his family moved to Kanosh, Utah.